theNewDynamic/oregonsadventurecoast.com/content/blog/2017-11-28-the-best-clam-chowder-on-oregons-adventure-coast.md

 ---
 title: Where Can I Find the Best Clam Chowder on Oregon's Adventure Coast?
-date: 2017-11-28T16:27:36.000Z
+date: 2017-11-28T16:27:36.000+00:00
-description: >-
-  There is nothing like a heaping bowl of hot Clam Chowder to warm you up after a day of fishing, shopping, Whale Watching, checking out Holiday Lights at Shore Acres State Park or any of our other attractio
+description: There is nothing like a heaping bowl of hot Clam Chowder to warm you up after a day of fishing, shopping, Whale Watching, checking out Holiday Lights at Shore Acres State Park or any of our other attractio
 tags:
 - Beaches
 - Charleston
 - Clam Chowder
 - Coast
 - Coos Bay
 - Facebook
 - North Bend
 - Oregon
 - recreation
 categories:
 - Eat & Drink
-image: /img/11-28-17-best-clam-chowder.jpg
+image: "/img/11-28-17-best-clam-chowder.jpg"
+warning: true

 ---
 There is nothing like a heaping bowl of hot Clam Chowder to warm you up after a day of fishing, shopping, <a href="http://oregonsadventurecoast.com/listings/whale-watching-week-at-cape-arago/" target="_blank" rel="noopener noreferrer">Whale Watching</a>, checking out Holiday Lights at <a href="http://oregonstateparks.org/index.cfm?do=parkPage.dsp_parkPage&amp;parkId=68" target="_blank" rel="noopener noreferrer">Shore Acres State Park </a>or any of our other attractions.